 Jeanette’s kidney disease diagnosis in 2009, when she was in her late 20s wasn’t a total shock.
 The disease, which results in the progressive loss of kidney function and leads to permanent kidney failure, runs in her family.
-In 2012, one of Jeanette’s family members underwent a successful kidney transplant at Mass General, so, when Jeanette’s primary care physician confirmed that she, too, was living with a steadily failing kidney, she followed in her family’s footsteps.
+In 2012, one of Jeanette’s family members underwent a successful kidney transplant at Massachusetts General Hospital, so, when Jeanette’s primary care physician confirmed that she, too, was living with a steadily failing kidney, she followed in her family’s footsteps.

 “We wanted to be at the best hospital,” Jeanette said.
-From then on, under the attentive care of Dr. Andrew Allegretti, director of ICU Nephrology at Mass General, Jeanette’s health was closely monitored as her team prepped for her future transplant.
+From then on, under the attentive care of Andrew Allegretti, MD, MSc, director of Critical Care Nephrology at Mass General, Jeanette’s health was closely monitored as her team prepped for her future transplant.

 When Jeanette reached out to family with news of her shortening timeline, Jill felt deeply for her.
 A few years earlier, when Jeanette’s sister was in the late stages of her disease, Jill had stepped forward to donate her kidney and had begun the intake process before learning that Michaela’s mother was a perfect match.
 Now, presented with another opportunity to help a relative, she was determined to try again.

 “Jeanette is so young and vibrant, and she’s family,” Jill said.
 “I couldn’t imagine not at least trying.”